 In November of last year a French appeals court overturned the involuntary manslaughter conviction of Continental Airlines in the Concorde crash disaster of 2000.
-It also overturned the conviction of a Continental mechanic who had been involved with the repair of part of a Continental DC-10.
+In addition it also overturned the conviction of a Continental mechanic who had been involved with the repair of part of a Continental DC-10.

 This was of course France … which, like many other European countries, treats all transportation accidents as a crime as well as a civil accident until proven otherwise.
 France is one of a few countries that routinely seeks criminal indictments in transportation accidents, regardless of whether or not there is evidence of criminal intent or negligence.

-Most airlines and in particular ours, the NTSB, and the aviation safety community were alarmed at the indictments.
-They all maintained that the threat of prosecution in accident cases discourages witnesses from providing information to crash investigators.
+Most airlines and in particular ours, the NTSB, and the aviation safety community were alarmed at the indictments in this case.
+They all maintained that the threat of prosecution in accident cases discourages witnesses from providing information to the crash investigators.
 Well, what else is new?
 Would you give out information that might contribute to your criminal indictment?
 Apparently in France and other countries the element of specific intent is not necessary for guilt.
 As many have said … human mistake or failure is clearly not a crime.

 Air France was not found at fault in any way, but it did settle all the passengers’ claims.
 It was not accused of any wrongdoing.
 It was compensated by Continental for damage to its image.
 It joined the lawsuit in order to recover money damages from Continental and it did.
 It settled claims by the passengers for $150 million, roughly equal to the amount of the so-called fine paid by Continental.
 The fatal crash was the only one ever sustained by Concorde.
 Flights were halted in 2003.